 The Department of Psychiatry is one of the original departments in the University of Arizona College of Medicine – Tucson, which was founded in 1967.
-We are known for our focus on community-based mental health and its multidisciplinary approach to the medical/psychiatry interface.
+We are known for our focus on community-based mental health and our multidisciplinary approach to the medical/psychiatry interface.

 Our strong research programs in Psychiatry and Clinical Neurosciences provide a clinical and investigative program focused on improving treatments for and understanding the biology of mood and anxiety disorders, studies of risk factors for depression, and investigation of emotional and social influences on cancer and heart disease.
-Additional research focuses on geriatric psychosis, memory loss, and Alzheimer's Disease, first episode psychosis, forensic psychiatry, and the medical/psychiatric interface.
+Additional research focuses on geriatric psychosis, memory loss, and Alzheimer's Disease, first-episode psychosis, forensic psychiatry, and the medical/psychiatric interface.
 In addition to the scientific research produced, the program provides ongoing community education and public outreach to providers, families, and those with mental illnesses.

 The Department of Psychiatry will excel in enhancing behavioral health through scientific research, education, training, community leadership, and service.